iamseonghoon/iamseonghoon/README.md

 ### ✨ Teachnical Skills
 - Spoken Languages: Korean, English
-- Programming Languages: C, C++, Python, JavaScript  (Also, I have some experience in Java, Go, and so on.)
+- Programming Languages: C, C++, Python, JavaScript, Java  (Also, I have some experience in Go, Kotlin, and so on.)